Art Concrete How-to

 METAKAOLIN:

 One brand made by Engelhard is called MetaMax(see links page) and is a fine white powder with similar qualities to silica fume.
 It increase strength, decreases permeability, lessens drying shrinkage.
 It is used as 5-15% by weight of the portland cement.
-It may be difficult to find in less than 50 pound bags.
-A Canadian source for this is Stochem at 905-458-6888.
-U.S. sources: A.E.
-Flemming Co., Detroit, MI, 810-826-9200.
-Rieblan Sales, Garland, TX, 800-374-1594.
-The Concrete Countertop Institute sells individual bags (40 lbs).
-See their website.
+It may be difficult to find in less than 25-50 pound bags.
 Also try distributors of plastering materials for the pool industry.
+See our links page for suppliers.

 SEALERS: